Student Cell Phone Guidelines

 - The phone will be kept in the assistant principal’s office for the day.

-- Only the parent or guardian is allowed to pick up the cell phone; students are not permitted to retrieve their own cell phone, smartwatch, and wireless headphones and ear buds.
+- Only the parent or guardian is allowed to pick up the cell phone, wireless headphones and earbuds, smartwatches, or smart glasses; students are not permitted to retrieve their own devices.

 - An in‑person meeting will be scheduled with the parent or guardian.